-An asteroid struck the peninsula more than 65 million years ago
+An asteroid struck the peninsula more than 65m years ago

 The peninsula comprises three Mexican states

-The origins of the word Yucatán are the subject of debate.
-According to Spanish conquistador Hernán Cortés, the name arose from a confusion.
-Cortés wrote that a Spanish explorer had asked a native what the area was called.
-Apparently he responded “Uma’anaatik ka t’ann,” which in Mayan means “I do not understand you.”
-Misunderstanding his response, the Spanish named it Yucatán.
+The origins of the word Yucatán are a subject of debate.
+According to Spanish conquistador Hernán Cortés, a Spanish explorer had asked a native what the area was called.
+Apparently, he responded, “Uma’anaatik ka t’ann,” which in Mayan means “I do not understand you”.
+Misunderstanding his response, the Spanish named the area Yucatán.

 The Cathedral of San Ildefonso in Mérida is the oldest church on the American mainland and the second-oldest in the Americas, only behind the Cathedral of Santa María la Menor in the Dominican Republic.

 The first Republic of Yucatán was formed in 1823 but rejoined the Mexican federation just seven months later.
-The second Republic began in 1841 and remained independent for seven years, before finally uniting with Mexico.
+The second republic began in 1841 and remained independent for seven years, before finally reuniting with Mexico.

-The peninsula is famed for its songs of brokenhearted love
+The peninsula is famed for songs of brokenhearted love

-The peninsula contains the majority of Mexico’s Mayan ruins
+The peninsula contains the majority of the Mexican Mayan ruins

 There are hundreds of Mayan archaeological ruins in Mexico, and the majority are found in the Yucatán Peninsula.
-Many of these impressive sites have somehow managed to stay off the tourist radar, including the spectacular ruins of Dzibilchaltún, Uxmal, and Cobá.
+Many of these impressive sites have somehow managed to stay (relatively) off the tourist radar, including the spectacular ruins of Dzibilchaltún, Uxmal and Cobá.

-The peninsula boasts one of the new seven wonders of the world
+The peninsula is home to one of the New Seven Wonders of the World

-The only Mayan site that is listed as one of the new seven wonders of the world, Chichén Itzá is an incredibly well-preserved Mayan center that was once a major spiritual and economic hub.
-The steep Castillo pyramid dominates the complex, which also boasts stunning temples and Mayan ball courts.
+The only Mayan site that is listed as one of the New Seven Wonders of the World, Chichén Itzá is an incredibly well-preserved Mayan center that was once a major spiritual and economic hub.
+A grand stepped pyramid dominates the complex, and there are temples and Mayan ball courts.

-The Yucatán is home to the world’s longest pier
+The Yucatán is home to the longest pier in the world

-Yucatán has the world’s largest number of cenotes
+Yucatán Peninsula has the largest number of cenotes in the world

-The peninsula contains no rivers that run above ground, but has a complex network of underground rivers which have formed incredible caves and underwater sinkholes, or cenotes.
-Formed when limestone is eroded gradually over hundreds of years, cenotes are a popular place to swim, snorkel, or dive.
+A network of subterranean rivers has created incredible caves and underwater sinkholes called cenotes.
+Formed when limestone is eroded over hundreds of years, cenotes are a popular place to swim, snorkel or dive.

 The Yucatán is the top producer of super-spicy chili peppers

-Habanero chili peppers are native to the Yucatán Peninsula and are one of its most popular exports.
-The habanero is classed as very hot and rated 100,000–350,000 on the Scoville scale, which measures spicy flavors.
+Habanero chili peppers are native to the Yucatán Peninsula and are one of the most popular regional exports.
+The habanero is classed as very hot and rated 100,000 to 350,000 on the Scoville scale.

-Check out some more incredible cenotes you have to see while you’re in Mexico.
+Check out some of the coolest places to stay while you’re in the Yucatán.